Confinement in Holographic Theories at Finite Theta

-Since $\phi$ can be identified with the GW field, we can use the standard options often used in the literature---either a Dirichlet boundary condition on both the UV and IR brane, or a Dirichlet boundary condition on the UV and a Neumann boundary condition on the IR.\footnote{It is more natural to consider a Dirichlet boundary condition on the UV since it corresponds to switching on a deformation.
-It is less clear what to make of the IR boundary condition, hence a democratic choice.} Note that there is no boundary condition to be imposed in the IR for the AdS Schwarzschild solution---regularity of the solution at the horizon takes care of that.
+Since $\Phi$ can be identified with the GW field, we can use the standard options often used in the literature---either a Dirichlet boundary condition on both the UV and IR brane, or a Dirichlet boundary condition on the UV and a Neumann boundary condition on the IR.\footnote{It is more natural to consider a Dirichlet boundary condition on the UV since it corresponds to switching on a deformation.
+It is less clear what to make of the IR boundary condition, hence a democratic choice.
+In a fully UV complete theory, the IR boundary conditions can be determined by other considerations, e.g. see~\cite{Brummer:2005sh}.} Note that there is no boundary condition to be imposed in the IR for the AdS Schwarzschild solution---regularity of the solution at the horizon takes care of that.

 What about the boundary conditions on the $\sigma$ field?
 The UV boundary condition is easy to see, and is exactly the vacuum angle of the theory that we have been trying to model.
 This still leaves the IR boundary condition to be specified (again note that we do not need to worry about the IR boundary condition when there is a horizon in the bulk).